 Part-Goodfellas self-aware crime epic, part-Fahrenheit 9/11 true-life horror story, Vice’s form is more interesting than its muddled story and heavy use of prosthetics.
 The film focuses on the life and political career of Dick Cheney (Christian Bale), charting his rise in American politics and subsequent influence on the Bush administration.

 Adam McKay has already experimented with real-life events and fourth wall-breaking in The Big Short to great effect, using pop culture-infused cutaways (such as Margot Robbie in a bubble bath explaining mortgage bonds) to make the complicated and dry economic jargon more digestible to a wider audience.
 This technique alone turned The Big Short from a run-of-the-mill true-life drama, into an sharp, entertaining and informative takedown of the 2008 financial crash worthy of awards recognition (McKay and Charles Randolph won the Best Adapted Screenplay Oscar in 2016).
-And now come Vice, the culmination of Adam McKay’s move from ‘low-brow’ comedy to Oscar-bait drama complete with top-tier actors donning prosthetics and wigs to play real people (the Academy tend to love that).
+And now comes Vice, the culmination of Adam McKay’s move from ‘low-brow’ comedy to Oscar-bait drama complete with top-tier actors donning prosthetics and wigs to play real people (the Academy tend to love that).
 McKay’s fun, irreverent and, at times, brutal dismantling of the duplicitous Bush-era White House is oiled but also hindered by his tinkering with form.

 Whereas the fun cutaways of the The Big Short helped to inform the audience, the shear amount of these digressions in Vice mean that each acerbic notion is cut very short, giving the audience little time to actually digest and understand the onslaught of information.
 An assortment of celebrities are on hand to guide the audience through this, quite frankly, messy structure – Naomi Watts periodically appears as a news anchor and Alfred Molina appears to deliver one of the most heavy-handed analogies committed to film.
 Perhaps the strangest creative choice of all is the replacing of real-life people by Hollywood actors in factual footage – the sketchy effects serving to distract than having any kind of narrative impact.
 If McKay had presented both the fictional and real versions of these politicians it would have been a great basis for comparison between their private/public personas.
-This would feed into the film’s analysis of Cheney’s power over Washington and, by proxy, global politics, but instead left me cold.
+This would feed into the film’s analysis of Cheney’s power over Washington and, by proxy, global politics, but instead lacks the sting it needs.

 Despite Vice‘s incoherency, there are plenty of strong performances by an ensemble of McKay regulars.
 They are all overshadowed, however, by the admittedly incredible transformation of Bale as Cheney.
 In fact, the film’s fondness for Bale and his performance becomes slightly problematic when it verges on glorifying a character that is utterly despicable.